 Step II Grievance Sample Clauses

 Step II Grievance.
-If the grievance is not settled at Step 1, the grievant has the right to appeal to the College's President or designee within ten (10) working days from the date he/she received a written denial at Step 1. a) Within ten (10) working days from receipt of an appeal, the President or designee shall hold a hearing with the employee and/or his/her union representative. b) A hearing under this section can only be postponed by mutual agreement of the President or designee and the union representative. c) Within ten (10) working days from the hearing, the President or designee shall render his/her written decision on the matter. d) Failure from management to issue a decision within the prescribed time limits will render the grievance granted, including the requested remedy.
+If the grievance is not settled at Step 1, the grievant has the right to appeal to the President or designee within ten (10) working days from the date he/she received a written denial at Step 1.
+The President's designee shall exclude those from the division in which the employee works or in the employee's direct chain of command. a) Within ten (10) working days from receipt of an appeal, the President or designee shall hold a hearing with the employee and/or his/her union representative. b) A hearing under this section can only be postponed by mutual agreement of the President or designee and the union representative. c) Within ten (10) working days from the hearing, the President or designee shall render his/her written decision on the matter. d) Failure by the President or designee to issue a decision within the prescribed time limits will render the grievance granted, including the requested remedy.
 If the grievance is denied, the employee shall receive a written explanation of the reasons for the denial.

 Related to Step II Grievance